georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 This sequence only intersects sample sequences from the standard number classes a *finite* number of times.
 This makes the corresponding hyperreal number, $s = [\underline{s}]$, decidedly *non-standard*.
 It is easy to show that $\langle *x < s \rangle = \mathbb{N}$.
 More interestingly $s$ squeezes in between $\*x$ and any other standard number $y > x$, because $\langle s < y \rangle \in U$.

 The difference between those two hyperreal numbers, $s - \*x$, is now smaller than any positive real number, and we may refer to it as *infinitesimal*.
-There exist a whole plethora of well-ordered infinitesimals, and they can be compared to each other, so one is smaller and one is bigger, even though they are all infinitesimal.
+There exists a whole plethora of well-ordered infinitesimals, and they can be compared to each other, so one is smaller and one is bigger, even though they are all infinitesimal.
 When two hyperreal numbers, $s$ and $r$, are (only) separated by an infinitesimal, we write that $s \simeq r$.

 We can then introduce two useful functions.
-First comes the *halo* of a given hyperreal,
+The *halo* of a hyperreal contains the infinitesimal cloud around the closest standard number,

 $$\mathrm{hal}(r) = \{ s \in *\mathbb{R} : s \simeq r\} $$